Updated on Sep 7, 2023| By Qunying Huang

 Remote sensing imagery and pattern recognition algorithms, such as support vector machines, and deep learning models, are increasingly used to map flood extent.
 However, current models rely on massive human-annotated training datasets in order to train a flood classification model; this is termed “supervised” learning.
-The need for real-time flood extent mapping and the high expense of data annotation point to a need for “unsupervised” methods for feature extraction with as little human effort as possible.
-As such, our lab has committed to developing an unsupervised learning method for real-time flood extent mapping and damage assessment based on the state-of-the-artwork in remote sensing and deep learning Through a series of research activities and scientific exploration, we are getting closer and closer to our goal.
+The need for real-time flood extent mapping and the high expense of data annotation point to a need for “unsupervised”, and “weakly supervised” methods for feature extraction with as little human effort as possible.
+As such, our lab has committed to developing an unsupervised learning method, as well as weakly-supervised framework for real-time flood extent mapping and damage assessment based on the state-of-the-artwork in remote sensing and deep learning.
+Through a series of research activities and scientific exploration, we are getting closer and closer to our goal.

 RA#1.
 Development of a patch similarity convolutional neural network (PSNet) for flood extent mapping with a small number of training samples